Helping Improve

-The CMS Hospital Readmissions Reduction Program cuts hospital payments based on readmission rates for certain conditions, which are frequently medication dependent.
-For example, patients with heart failure can quickly become fluid-overloaded if they don't take diuretic medication.
-In one study, researchers found medication adherence was the best predictor of whether these patients would be rehospitalized.[3]
+These costs can go unreimbursed since the CMS Hospital Readmissions Reduction Program cuts hospital payments based on readmission rates for certain conditions.
+Many of these conditions are medication-dependent, like heart failure.
+Patients with heart failure can quickly become fluid-overloaded if they don't take diuretic medication, which can lead to an unplanned readmission.
+In fact, one study found that medication adherence was the best predictor of whether these patients would be hospitalized.

 To follow a medication plan, patients must understand what medication they need, how to take it, and why it is important.
 Cover all these aspects when educating patients.

-Research shows that patients forget 40% to 80% of medical information they are taught.
+Research shows that patients forget 40% to 80% of the medical information they are taught.
 When they do remember, almost half the information they report is partly incorrect.
-It is crucial to provide written materials and organizational tools such as:
+Giving patients written information at discharge greatly improves medication adherence.
+Be sure to include:

 • Medication lists, schedules, and calendars